Blog

 22. Organize bimonthly keynote speakers

-Now not only is it a great marketing ideal, it’s also a way of broadening your coworking business model and opening up an additional revenue opportunity in your space.
+We often see operators offer the event free to members and charge people outside of the community a small fee to attend.
+Not only is it a great marketing tool, it’s also a way of broadening your business model and opening up additional revenue opportunities for your business.

 23. Hold a weekly coffee meeting or meetup for the community